Skip to navigation Skip to content

 3. Dielectric Requirement

-Dielectric breakdown voltage is the electric potential where a non-conducting material becomes conductive.
 Dielectric testing consists of placing electrodes on both sides of a TIM and applying an increasing amount of voltage until a current begins to flow.

-• Common test equipment measures up to 10 kV
+• Common test equipment measures up to 10 kV.

-• Normally, the TIM should be electrically isolating, but dielectric breakdown voltage depends on the application
+• Normally, the TIM should be electrically isolating, but dielectric breakdown voltage depends on the application.

-• We typically talk about the conductivity of TIMs in terms of Watts per Meter Kelvin [W/(mK)].
+• We typically talk about the conductivity of TIMs in terms of Watts per Meter Kelvin [W/(m•K)].
 Dielectric breakdown voltage is typically between 1kV/mm and 20kV/mm.
 A dielectric breakdown less than 8kV/mm is usually adequate for most applications.

 4. Thermal Resistance